mindw/simplegeneric/README.txt

 functions are an `excellent alternative to the Visitor pattern`_, as well as being a great substitute for most common uses of adaptation.

-This library tries to be the as simple an implementation of generic functions as possible, and therefore eschews the use of multiple dispatch, and avoids using speedup techniques such as C dispatching or code generation.
+This library tries to be the simplest possible implementation of generic functions, and it therefore eschews the use of multiple or predicate dispatch, as well as avoiding speedup techniques such as C dispatching or code generation.
 But it has absolutely no dependencies, other than Python 2.4, and the implementation is just a single Python module of less than 100 lines.